“How Cleaner Eating Helped My Son with ADHD”

 I remember two years ago when the doctor told me Lucas had more than enough symptoms to confidently give him an ADHD diagnosis, and how the doctor asked me if I would like him to prescribe medication.
 I was, “Huh?
 I thought you were supposed to tell me what to do!”
 I felt like I was slapping the doctor in the face when I hesitantly asked him if there was anything else we could try before resorting to medication (the medical community is generally in favor of medicating for ADHD).
 “Organic food has helped many of my patients,” he said.

 Really?
 Why had I never read or heard that before?
-In the hundreds of hours of research I’d done, I’d heard of Feingold, gluten sensitivity, and food-coloring sensitivity, but I hadn’t read anything that said organic eating might affect ADHD symptoms.
+In the hundreds of hours of research I’d done, I hadn’t read anything that said organic eating might affect ADHD symptoms.
 But I do trust my doctor, and I was willing to try anything.

 So that afternoon, we went to the grocery store and spent two hours (lots of label-reading) and $200 on organic food shopping.
-Lucas was suspicious at first (does organic = yucky?), but I explained to him why we were changing the way we eat, about how there are pesticides in food and that we were trying to live a more chemical-free lifestyle to help make behaving and thinking clearly easier for him.
+Lucas was suspicious at first (does organic = yucky?), but I explained to him why we were changing the way we eat, and that we were trying to live a more healthy lifestyle to help make behaving and thinking clearly easier for him.
 I told him it might take a few weeks, or maybe even months, but we were going to do whatever it took to help him.
 He became a willing, if skeptical, participant.

 We ate an organic meal that night.
 And either because of my awesome powers of mind control and psychological manipulation, or because it was actually true, Lucas said the organic food tasted better.
 The next morning I fed Lucas organic cereal with organic milk, an organic packed lunch for school, and organic dinner.